-We perform two control simulations with uniformly dry and wet soil conditions labeled UDRY and UWET, respectively.
-In UDRY, soil moisture is initialized at 0.3$\times\theta_C$ in the four model soil layers.
+We perform two control simulations with uniformly dry and uniformly wet soils respectively labeled UDRY and UWET.
+In UDRY, soil moisture is initialized at 0.3$\times\theta_C$ in the four soil layers.
 In UWET, soil moisture is initialized at $\theta_C$ everywhere.
-We next perform simulations where an initial soil moisture perturbation is prescribed as a circular wet patch positioned in the centre of the domain (see example in Fig. \ref{fig:fig1}): soil moisture is set at $\theta_C$ in the patch and 0.3$\times\theta_C$ elsewhere, in all soil layers.
+To reproduce soil moisture heterogeneity typically induced by rainfall or irrigation, we perform simulations where a soil moisture perturbation is prescribed as a circular wet patch positioned in the centre of the domain (see example in Fig. \ref{fig:fig1}): soil moisture is initialized at $\theta_C$ in the patch and 0.3$\times\theta_C$ elsewhere, in all soil layers.
 This soil moisture contrast ($\delta$) allows a direct comparison between perturbed and control simulations.
 The diameter of the patch, $\lambda$, varies from 25 to 150 km; each perturbed simulation is accordingly labeled P$\lambda$ (Table \ref{tab:experiments}).
 Restricting patch sizes to $\lambda \leq$ 150 km ensures that soil moisture-induced circulations remain within the limits of the domain.
-Model diagnostics are output as hourly means to minimise the impact of turbulent features.
-We also perform additional sets of UWET--P$\lambda$ simulations to evaluate the sensitivity of the $\lambda$--humid heat relationship to $U$, $\delta$, the vertical atmospheric profiles of potential temperature ($\gamma_{\theta}$) and humidity ($\gamma_{q}$) (Table \ref{tab:experiments} and Text S2).
+Model diagnostics are output as hourly means to minimise the impact of turbulence.
+Additional sets of UWET--P$\lambda$ simulations are performed to evaluate the sensitivity of the $\lambda$--humid heat relationship to $U$, $\delta$, the vertical profiles of potential temperature ($\gamma_{\theta}$) and humidity ($\gamma_{q}$) (Table \ref{tab:experiments} and Text S2).

-The examination of BL properties and surface energy budget terms in simulations with uniform soil moisture shows that, in the range of soil moisture values utilized here, the BL is very sensitive to the land surface (Fig. S2 and Text S3), as summarized by 1200 LT SHF and 1500 LT $z_i$ values that are more than double in UDRY compared with UWET (Table \ref{tab:experiments}).
-Since no significant rainfall occurs (not shown), this land surface--BL coupling regime remains similar throughout the simulation.
+Examining BL properties and surface energy budget terms in control simulations shows that, in the range of soil moisture values utilized here, the BL is very sensitive to the land surface (Fig. S2 and Text S3), as summarized by 1200 LT SHF and 1500 LT $z_i$ values that are more than double in UDRY compared to UWET (Table \ref{tab:experiments}).
+Since cloud cover remains low (Fig. S3) and no significant rainfall occurs (not shown), this land surface--BL coupling regime remains similar throughout the simulations.